ossuarium/chef-phpmyadmin/README.md

 - name: the name of the instance.
 - service: the core_service to use for the instance.
+- vhost: whether to setup a vhost for this instance.
+Defaults to <code>false</code>.
 - domain: the domain to use for the web server.
 - aliases: the domain aliases to use for the web server.
 Defaults to <code>[]</code>.